jamesg-the-dev/comments-app/README.md

 To run the app, follow these steps:

-- run `npm install` in the root directory (this is for the frontend)
+- run `npm install` in the root directory (this is for the frontend).
-- cd into `server` directory and run `npm install`
+- cd into `server` directory and run `npm install`.
 - in the `server` directory, run `npm run startup`.
-This will create the db and seed some data
+This will create the db and seed some data.
-- finally in the `server` directory, run `npm run dev`
+- finally in the `server` directory, run `npm run dev`.
+Keep this running.
-- cd back into the root directory and run `npm start`
+- in a new terminal run `npm start` in the root directory.

 ## Acknowledgement